NervanaSystems/ngraph/README.md

 ## Steps

+_If you are developing ngraph on macOS (officially unsupported) please see the section "macOS Prerequisites" below._

 `libngraph` is build in the customary manner for a CMake-based project:

 1. Create a build directory outside of source directory tree.